 A standard city bus which to my knowledge is the easiest and most convenient method of transport to reach the hill.
-You can catch bus 150 from Plaça Espanya (metro green line L3 or red L1).
+You can catch bus 150 from Plaça Espanya (metro: Espanya).

-Barcelona’s hop on hop off tourist bus is also a great option to see some of the most important Montjuïc landmarks.
+The Barcelona hop on hop off bus is also a great option to see some of the most important Montjuïc landmarks.

-This option would be ideal for families with children, people with mobility issues who won’t be able to walk around the park easily, and for anybody who’d rather enjoy the sights and sounds from the top of a double decker bus.
+This option would be ideal for families with children, people with mobility issues who won’t be able to walk around the park easily, and anybody who’d rather enjoy the sights and sounds from the top of a double-decker bus.

 The Montjuïc Funicular

-This method of transport can be caught from the Paral-lel metro stop (green line L3 or purple L2).
+This can be caught from the Paral-lel metro stop (green line L3 or purple L2).

 - Make sure to bring a bag lunch or something to snack on.